2023 Solar Incentives Guide for Piedmont, CA - Tax Credits & Rebates

 EcoWatch's Piedmont, CA Solar Incentives FAQs

-You can decrease your carbon footprint by 250 pounds of CO2 annually when you install solar panels.
+You can reduce your carbon footprint by 250 pounds of CO2 annually by switching to solar panels.
 This adds up to approximately 5,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.
+Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.